I received a free copy of this cookbook for review. These are my thoughts & opinions on the book. Sponsored Content & Affiliate Program Participation

 My first introduction to the Batch Cookbook was at the second Inspired to Taste Canada event held at the Hudson's Bay in Toronto.
 Joel MacCharles, co-author of Batch, was appearing on stage to create recipes, share cooking tips and promote the book.

 In the short time Joel was on stage he dished out a handful of simple food preservation tips that I still use today.
 You know those mushroom stems that are often discarded?
 Save them, lay them out on a wire rack to dry.
 Once dried these can be stored in a jar and saved to flavour soups, stews, sauces and even be made into spice blends.
 It sounds so simple but it's not something I had done before.

-This cookbook, and accompanying website, is full of techniques and recipes to help you make the most of fresh ingredients.
+This cookbook is full of techniques and recipes to help you make the most of fresh ingredients.
 The recipes are adaptations of family classics, inspired by friends and cultures in Toronto.

 We have tried to respect the traditions of many of the preserving techniques of the world, while also infusing the tastes and practicality of modern city living into them as well.- Batch Cookbook

 What can you expect from the Batch cookbook?

 With over 200 recipes, you'll not only learn how to preserve food but also how to use the preserves in the most delicious recipes.
 In this book you'll find: